Kpearson72/python-challenge/README.md

 ### This project consists of two Python challenges that have real-world situations: PyBank and PyPoll.

-#### Before beginning, a repository, named "python-challenge",  had to be created and cloned to my local computer.
+#### Before beginning, a repository named "python-challenge" had to be created and cloned to my local computer.
 Within the repository, two main directories were created (PyBank and PyPoll), each containing folders: Resource and analysis.
 The Resource folder had to have a csv file that is paticular to the assignment.
 The analysis folder will hold the final .txt file with the results.
-Lastly, the final product of my endeavour was having a main.py file which contained the solved Python script.
+Lastly, the final product of my endeavour was having a main.py file which contained the solved Python script!

 ----------------------------------------------------------------------------------